haberdashPI/vscode-modal-keys/tutorial.md

 and <key>Ctrl</key>+<key>f</key> in Vim.
 Since these are "normal" VS Code shortcuts we cannot remap them in ModalKeys.
 If you want to use these shortcuts, you need to add the bindings to the VS Code's `keybindings.json` file.
-Below is an example that uses the `modaledit.normal` context to make the shortcuts work only in normal mode.
+Below is an example that uses the `modalkeys.normal` context to make the shortcuts work only in normal mode.
 Most of the Vim's standard <key>Ctrl</key>+key combinations are already in use, so you need to decide whether you want to remap the existing commands first.